openipcamera/openipc-firmware/README.md

 This process only works for Wyze V2.
 There are no flashing LED or sound effects from V1.

-1. Download and install [Etcher](https://etcher.io) or [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)
+1. Download this git repository.

-2. Write the openipc-v2_0.2.5.img to your SDcard
+2. Copy the contents of firmware_mod/v2/ to the root of your sdcard.

 3. Set up Wifi in the SD card config folder wpa_supplicant.conf